 How will you measure success and progress?

-Measurement should line up the SMART objectives you set.
-Ensure that when you create those goals that you also take time to check in on how well you’re doing on a monthly basis.
-Test new tactics in your strategy to see if it’s a success or if you need to pivot resources towards a new direction.
-Depending on what priorities you have set, what you measure will vary.
-It can be valuable to create a monthly report to share with executives and leadership to show the impact that internal communications has on the workforce and how well (fingers crossed) your strategy is working.
-And be sure to measure both the outputs (how many clicks, likes, downloads, forwards, shares, attendees, etc.) and the outcomes (what did employees think/feel/do differently once they engaged with your content.
-Hint: your business leaders only care about outcomes.
+Be sure to measure the outputs (how many clicks, likes, downloads, forwards, shares, attendees, etc.) and the outcomes (what employees think/feel/do differently once they engage with your content).
+Hint: your business leaders only care about results.
 While impressive to you, they don’t care at all if your corporate video won 17 awards.
 They only care how that video moved the needle they are constantly watching.

 Identify your internal communication tools